 KNOW YOUR DEMENTIA MEDS

 Dementia remains a difficult, and poorly understood, area of medicine.
-I present my experience here in the hope that this will begin a discussion of drugs that may help dementia patients.
-This is simply my professional perspective, developed after a review of the medical literature and years of practicing geriatrics.
+We present our experience here in the hope that this will begin a discussion of drugs that may help dementia patients.
+This is simply our professional perspective, developed after a review of the medical literature and years of practicing geriatrics.

-I work to minimize all medications.
-I also try to identify medications that may be causing problematic symptoms.
-I believe that activities and compassionate communication should always be used to alleviate the worries and confusion of my patients who suffer from dementia.
+We work to minimize all medications.
+We also try to identify medications that may be causing problematic symptoms.
+We believe that activities and compassionate communication should always be used to alleviate the worries and confusion of our patients who suffer from dementia.

 Yet sometimes, medication may be the best choice: A few drugs may help delay or decrease the progression of dementia.
 Others may give relief to some of the behavioral symptoms of dementia that can make life intolerable.
 Caregivers may have tried myriad interventions—stress relief, activities, compassionate workarounds—but the dementia patient may still believe he is being poisoned.
 They may refuse to wash, or fight back when being helped to bathe.
 They may become very angry over small incidents during the day.
 Life can be better than this.
 In these cases, medications may be part of the solution.